saschaklick/libilbm/README.md

 The GIMP plugin supports detection of standardized ILBM and some obfuscated variants, using GIMP's magic load handler to support files without *.ilbm* extensions.

+The magic loader is limited to the official magic identifier and a few known obfuscated magic identifiers.
+To make sure that GIMP will use *libilbm* to open an unknown file add an `.ilbm` file extension to the image file.

 ## Source and test images used

 The library was development against and tested with the following source ILBM images.